Charles Moskos: Career

 Charles Moskos was a respected source for the military and the media and his influence in the military went very high.
 Military commanders such as Gen. James L. Jones, the U.S. Marine Corps commandant, and Gen. Gordon R. Sullivan, former U.S. Army chief of staff, regularly sought his advice.
 In 2005 Moskos completed a study for the Joint Chiefs of Staff on international military cooperation.

 He was author of several books, including The American Enlisted Man, The Military - More Than Just A Job?, Soldiers and Sociologists, The New Conscientious Objection, A Call To Civic Service, and Reporting War When There Is No War.
 He was also the author of All That We Can Be: Black Leadership And Racial Integration The Army Way, which won the Washington Monthly award for the best political book of 1996.
 In addition, he published well over one hundred articles in scholarly journals and news publications such as The New York Times, The Washington Post, Chicago Tribune, Atlantic Monthly, and the New Republic.
-His work has been translated into fourteen languages.
+His work has been translated into nineteen languages.
 He was a leading figure in the field of civil-military relations.

 In addition, he was consulted by Presidents Bill Clinton and George H.W.
 Bush and testified before Congress on issues of military personnel policy several times.
 In 1992, he was appointed by Bush to serve on the Presidential Commission on the Assignment of Women in the Military.
 He was decorated by the governments of the United States, France, and the Netherlands for his research and held the Distinguished Service Medal, the U.S. Army's highest decoration for a civilian.
 Moskos also contributed to the creation of the domestic service organization AmeriCorps in 1993.
 He served as President (1989–1995) and Chair (1989–1997) of the Inter-University Seminar on Armed Forces and Society.